Mahboba's Promise: Recognition

 Mahboba's Promise is the only independent Australian charity working in Afghanistan.
 Its staff have local knowledge of the languages, culture and needs of the Afghan people.
 Many other not-for-profit organizations have been forced to leave Afghanistan as with the ongoing war against the Taliban it is an extremely dangerous country for aid workers.

 As Virginia Haussegger states: "[Mahboba's] two orphanages in Kabul and her various support programs outside the capital, including a school for 200 girls in the Panjshir Valley, have not only changed lives and saved lives, they have set an example of what is possible."

-"There are over two million widows in Afghanistan, most of them are illiterate and unemployed.
-Here, there's no such thing as social welfare or government handouts...Mahboba Rawi is an extraordinary woman who has set herself a seemingly impossible task: to help rebuild the broken and desperate lives of Afghan women left destitute by war...

-Mahboba Rawi's biggest project, set on the outskirts of Kabul, boasts the proud name 'Hope House'.
-It is home to 106 of the happiest and luckiest orphans in Afghanistan."
+A 2009 ABC report described Hope House, located on the outskirts of Kabul, as home to 106 orphans.

 Mahboba Rawi was awarded the Medal of the Order of Australia in the 2010 Queen's Birthday Honours in recognition of her service to international humanitarian aid in Afghanistan.